 Residents and fellows complete the core curriculum, receive education in Patient Safety, and participate in a Root Cause Analysis Assignment.

 Health Care Quality (HQ)

 The clinical learning environment in which learners participate should provide experiential and interprofessional training in all phases of quality improvement.
-This will ensure that residents engage with the entire cycle of quality improvement, from planning through implementation and reassessment.
+This will ensure that residents/fellows engage with the entire cycle of quality improvement, from planning through implementation and reassessment.

 The clinical learning environment in which learners participate should support high-performance teaming.
 Teaming is the concept of many individuals of the clinical care team coming together in the course of providing patient care to achieve outstanding results.
 Teaming entails purposeful interactions in which team members quickly identify and capitalize on professional strengths while coordinating care.

-To ensure faculty and residents understand the importance of “teaming” and the influence on quality patient care, faculty and residents complete the following online American Medical Association (AMA) modules: Creating an Effective and Respectful Learning Environment; Conflicts of Interest; Cultural Competency; and Working Effectively Within an Interprofessional Team.
+To ensure faculty and residents understand the importance of “teaming” and the influence on quality patient care, faculty and residents/fellows complete the following online American Medical Association (AMA) modules: Creating an Effective and Respectful Learning Environment; Conflicts of Interest; Cultural Competency; and Working Effectively Within an Interprofessional Team.

-The clinical learning environment in which residents participate should recognize that attitudes, beliefs, and skills related to professionalism directly impact the quality and safety of patient care.
+The clinical learning environment in which residents/fellows participate should recognize that attitudes, beliefs, and skills related to professionalism directly impact the quality and safety of patient care.
 Each residency site has a mechanism in place for reporting concerns around professionalism, conducts a periodic assessment of concerns and potential vulnerabilities, and has an avenue for feedback and education related to resulting actions.

 To ensure faculty and residents/fellows are able to recognize attitudes and beliefs and build skills related to professionalism, each KCU faculty and resident/fellow are provided training on professionalism.
 Lastly, faculty and residents/fellows complete online American Medical Association (AMA) modules on professionalism.